pdaambrosio/go_webservice/README.md

 ## Description

 This is a simple webservice written in Go.
+The webservice is a REST API that allows you to create, read, update and delete users.
+The intuite of this project is to learn the basics of Go and how to create a simple webservice.

+Must of the code is based on the [Go Web Programming](https://www.manning.com/books/go-web-programming) book by Sau Sheong Chang.

+When I started this project I was reading the book and I was following the examples in the book, the code is not exactly the same but it is very similar.

 ## Requirements